There simply aren’t enough senior living communities to meet the growing demand—and that gap is only widening.1

 Illuminating each resident’s inner light through meaningful connections and activities.

-These principles guide every decision we make — from the design of our communities, to the integration of innovative technologies, to the daily interactions between residents and staff — ensuring that care is not only delivered, but lived.
+These principles guide every decision we make — from the design of our communities, to the integration of innovative technologies, and the daily interactions between residents and staff — ensuring that our care honors every season of life.

 Management does not share in profits until a 10% annualized return has been realized.